-On the last track, we discussed ways to help parents like Shirley Keep Their Cool.
+In the last section, we discussed ways to help parents like Shirley Keep Their Cool.
 Keeping Cool involved: discovering parental triggers; discovering teen triggers; and busting the trigger.

-On this track, we will present strategies that can help parents get their teens to stop alcohol abuse.
+In this section, we will present strategies that can help parents get their teens to stop alcohol abuse.
 These strategies are: Determining Frequency; Family Meeting; and The Alcohol Talk.

 3 Strategies to Stop Alcohol Abuse